mengbinhao/jack-note/docs/my/Jack_resume.md

 # Skills

-- Language: JavaScript
+- Language: JavaScript/JAVA
+- Be Familiar with algorithm
 - CI: Jenkins
 - Version Control System: Git
 - Front Framework: Vue
 - Be Familiar with Linux command
 - Be Familiar with SQL
-- Be Familiar with algorithm